Marcia Lucas: 1978–1996: Skywalker Ranch, Return of the Jedi

-Personal life and legacy
+Personal life

 In 1967, Marcia met George Lucas while he was attending film school at the University of Southern California when they both served as apprentice editors on Journey to the Pacific under Verna Fields.
 On February 22, 1969, they were married.
 They adopted one daughter, Amanda Lucas, who was born in 1981.
-Due to her husband's commitments to the Star Wars films and Raiders of the Lost Ark, Marcia grew impatient in her marriage as she blamed his workaholism and emotional blockage.
-In mid-1982, she asked for a divorce, but in order to maintain a positive public image, George asked her to wait until after the release of Return of the Jedi to go public with the decision.
+Due to her husband's commitments with the Star Wars films and Raiders of the Lost Ark, Marcia grew impatient in her marriage as she blamed his workaholism and emotional blockage.

+In mid-1982, Marcia asked for a divorce, but to maintain a positive public image, George asked her to wait until after Return of the Jedi was released to go public with the decision.
 On June 13, 1983, George formally announced at Skywalker Ranch that he and Marcia were divorcing; the couple would share custody of their daughter while Marcia would relocate to Los Angeles.
 When the divorce was finalized, she reportedly received $50 million from the settlement.
+However, she has since disputed this claim, stating in an interview with Nacelle Company that the actual payout was less than half that reported amount.

 Marcia later married Tom Rodrigues, a stained glass artist who worked as a production manager at Skywalker Ranch from 1980 to 1983, whom she met before divorcing George.
 In 1985, the couple had a daughter, Amy Rodrigues.
 Lucas and Rodrigues divorced in 1993.

+Death

+Marcia died from cancer at her vacation home in Rancho Mirage, California, on May 27, 2026 at the age of 80.